Professional wrestling throws: Half nelson slam

 The wrestler stands behind, slightly to one side of and facing the opponent.
 The wrestler reaches under one of the opponent's arms with their corresponding arm and places the palm of their hand on the back of the opponent's neck, thereby forcing the arm of the opponent up into the air to complete the half nelson.
 The wrestler then lifts the opponent up, turns, and falls forward, slamming the opponent back-first into the mat.

 Giant swing

 A giant swing starts with an opponent lying on the mat, face up, and the wrestler at the opponent's feet.
 The wrestler takes the opponent's legs up under their arms, similar to the setup for a catapult, but instead pivots, spinning around to lift the opponent off the mat.
 The attacker may release the opponent to send them flying, or simply slow until the back of the opponent returns to the ground.
-WWE's Cesaro uses the giant swing as a signature move.
+AEW's Claudio Castagnoli uses the giant swing as a signature move.